mbeddr/mps-cli/mps-cli-gradle-plugin/Readme.md

 ### Tasks
 This Gradle plugin contributes the following tasks:
 - `buildModel` builds the object model based on the MPS files from `sourcesDir`
+  - `sourcesDir`is a list with directories containing solutions
 - `printLanguageInfo` prints the information about the languages in a file specified by `destinationDir`

 ### Features